peterdri/ece-communications-labs/_ece350/lab3/FM-receiver-SDR.md

 This part of the lab is a guide to receiving real FM signal waveforms.
 You will:

-- use the receiver you already completed to receive real signals and listen to FM radio
+- use the previously used delay-conjugate demodulation method to receive real signals and listen to FM radio
 - learn the theory of cross-modulation

 ---